sblantipodi/platformio_version_increment/README.md

 # Platformio Version Increment
-Simple version increment script for Platformio.
+Simple version increment script for C++ projects.
-_Written for Arduino IDE and PlatformIO._
+_Written for PlatformIO._

 Platformio does not have a tool to automatically increment the version number of an app when building it or when uploading it to a microcontroller so I decided to write a script to do it.